okta/okta.github.io/_source/_posts/2018-09-17-electron-appauth-user-authentication.md

 {% img blog/electron-react-appauth-js/userinfo-picture.png alt:"User Info Picture" width:"800" %}{: .center-image }

-**TIP:** If you're going to use this in production, I'd recommend you use a smaller image for the picture (e.g. with 150x150 dimensions).
+**TIP:** If you're going to use this in production, I'd recommend you use a smaller image for the picture (e.g., with 150x150 dimensions).
 You can also [base64 encode](https://www.base64-image.de/) an image and use its value for your picture.

 Below is a screenshot that shows this app with some additional polish and a base64 image value for my account.